markjprice/cs12dotnet8/docs/errata/improvements.md

 List<int> numbers = new() { 27, 95, 13 };
 var thing4 = numbers[0]; // thing4 is an int.
 Its value is 27.
 ```

+I will also add a note about the use of the `this` keyword to define the indexer.
+It is not to be confused with the use of the `this` keyword to refer to the current instance of an object.

+# Page 289 - Defining a primary constructor for a class

+> Thanks to **Ashish** in the Discord channel for this book for asking a question about this that prompted this improvement.

+In Step 6, the code uses the `this` keyword to call the constructor with two parameters.
+In the next edition, I will add a note to explain this.

+# Page 297 - Implementing functionality using methods

+> Thanks to **Ashish** in the Discord channel for this book for asking a question about this that prompted this improvement.

+In Step 2, the code uses the `this` keyword to pass a reference for the current object to the `Marry` method.
+In the next edition, I will add a note to explain this.

 # Page 358 - Using extension methods to reuse functionality